skvadrik/re2c/src/manual/syntax/syntax.rst

 ``re2c:yyfill:enable = 1;``
     Set this to zero to suppress generation of ``YYFILL (n)``.
 When using this be sure to verify that the generated scanner does not read behind input.
-Allowing this behavior might introduce sever security issues to you programs.
+Allowing this behavior might introduce several security issues to your programs.

 ``re2c:yyfill:check = 1;``
-    This can be set 0 to suppress output of the pre condition using ``YYCURSOR`` and ``YYLIMIT`` which becomes usefull when ``YYLIMIT + YYMAXFILL`` is always accessible.
+    This can be set to 0 to suppress output of the pre condition using ``YYCURSOR`` and ``YYLIMIT`` which becomes usefull when ``YYLIMIT + YYMAXFILL`` is always accessible.